Estimating a probability mass function with unknown labels: Consistency results

 Let $T$ be the monotone rearrangement map, cf.\ \cite{lieb:loss:1996}.
 Then the map $T$ is a contraction in the supnorm metric on ${\mathbb N}$ i.e.\, if $f,g$ are two functions ${\mathbb N}\to {\mathbb R}$ and $||f||_\infty=\sup_{k\geq 1}|f(k)|$ is the supnorm metric, then $||T(f)-T(g)||_\infty\leq ||f-g||_\infty$, cf.\ \cite{anevski:fougeres:2007} (see also \cite{lieb:loss:1996} for a proof of the contraction property for $L^p$-norms).
 Noting that $T(\theta)=\theta$ since $\theta$ is decreasing by assumption, and with $\hat{f}^{(n)}=T(f^{(n)})$, this implies that

 so that $\{||\hat{f}^{(n)}-\theta||_\infty\geq \epsilon\}\subset\{|| {f}^{(n)}-\theta ||_\infty\geq \epsilon\}$, and thus by \eqref{eqbound}

-For an analogue argument for a sample from the (possibly defective) distribution $\phi$, we have then the corresponding distribution function $F_{\phi}$, cumulative empirical distribution $F^{(n)}$, and probability mass function $f^{(n)}$, and sorted such $\hat{f}^{(n)}=T(f^{(n)})$.
-Note that we again have a contraction in the application of $T$, and going via the DKW inequality, we obtain
+For an analogue argument for a sample from the (possibly defective) distribution $\phi=(\phi_{1},\phi_{2},\ldots )$, we first append the mass point $\phi_{0}=1-\sum_{{x=1}}^{\infty}\phi_{x}$ to this vector to obtain a corresponding (proper) distribution function $F_{\phi}$.
+Using the corresponding cumulative empirical distribution $F^{(n)}$, and probability mass function $f^{(n)}$, and sorted such $\hat{f}^{(n)}=T(f^{(n)})$ we again have a contraction in the application of $T$, and going via the DKW inequality, we obtain (recall (\ref{eq:extendedL})),

 which is equivalent to

 Note that

 Since the second event in $(\ref{eq:6})$ is deterministic, for any $\phi \in {\mathbb Q}_{\theta,\delta}$, and with an $\epsilon$ small enough (see $(\ref{eq:pq-exist-i})$), this together with equation $(\ref{eq:PQ-bound2})$ implies